Living on the Edge...Is Exhausting

 This relationship between pressure and performance is well-documented and described by the Yerkes-Dodson Law.
 This foundational principle of psychology suggests that performance increases with arousal (stress) but only up to a certain point.
 Past this peak, performance declines sharply as the stress becomes overwhelming and impairs cognitive function.
 Productive stress keeps you at the peak of this curve; unproductive anxiety pushes you over the edge into the decline.

-Productive Stress (Eustress): This is the state at the top of the curve—being challenged, focused, and engaged.
-It's a temporary state of heightened arousal that enhances cognitive function.
+Productive Stress (Eustress): This is the state at the top of the curve where you feel challenged, focused, and engaged.
+It is a temporary state of heightened arousal that enhances cognitive function, like the pressure of an impending deadline that sharpens focus to complete a project efficiently.
+Once the demand is met, your system returns to equilibrium, leaving you with a sense of accomplishment rather than dread.

 The Many Forms of Anxiety

-Unproductive anxiety is not monolithic.
-It manifests in various ways, often overlapping:
+Unproductive anxiety is not monolithic, and it frequently manifests in overlapping patterns:

 Generalized Worry: A persistent feeling of free-floating dread and catastrophic thinking about various aspects of life (health, finances, career).